mattmakai/fullstackpython.com/source/content/pages/04-web-development/04-flask.markdown

 category: page
 slug: flask
 sort-order: 0404
-meta: Flask is an extendible Python web microframework.
+meta: Flask is an extensible Python web microframework.
 Learn more about Flask on Full Stack Python.

 # Flask